-The internal necessity of the struggle of opposed forces, and of its outcome, based on the contradictions inherent in the process as a whole, is no mere refinement of philosophical analysis.
+This dialectical understanding of the internal necessity of the struggle of opposed forces, and of its outcome, based on the contradictions inherent in the process as a whole, is no mere refinement of philosophical analysis.
 It is of very great practical importance.

-Bourgeois theorists, for example, are well able to recognise the fact of class conflicts in capitalist society.
-What they do not recognise is the necessity of this conflict; that it is based on contradictions inherent in the very nature of the capitalist system and that, therefore, the struggle can only culminate in and end with the destruction of the system itself and its replacement by a new, higher system of society.
+Bourgeois theorists, for example, are well able to recognize the fact of class conflicts in capitalist society.
+What they do not recognize is the necessity of this conflict; that it is based on contradictions inherent in the very nature of the capitalist system and that, therefore, the struggle can only culminate in and end with the destruction of the system itself and its replacement by a new, higher system of society.
 So they seek to mitigate the class conflict, to tone it down and reconcile the opposing classes, or to stamp it out, and so to preserve the system intact.
-Precisely this bourgeois view of the class conflict is brought into the labour movement by social democracy.
+And precisely this bourgeois understanding of the class conflict is brought into the labor movement by Social Democracy.

-It was in opposition to such a shallow, metaphysical way of understanding class conflict that Lenin pointed out in The
+It is in opposition to such a shallow, metaphysical way of understanding class conflict that Lenin points out: